-2. Set the sample period.
+2. If you chose the transitional timing configuration, set the sample period.

 To capture signal level changes reliably, the sample period should be less than half (many engineers prefer one-fourth) of the period of the fastest signal you want to measure.